‘THE ANDROID INVASION’

 This story features the return of Ian Marter as Harry Sullivan, former companion of the Doctor.
 It was good to see Harry here, although he was an android and threatening the Doctor and Sarah Jane.

 John Levene returns as RSM Benton, who also gets to be android threatening the Doctor and Sarah Jane.
 I was sad the Brigadier wasn’t in this story, since Nicholas Courtney was unavailable to appear.

 The Brigadier is filled in by Patrick Newell as Colonel Faraday.
 I’ve just realised that I recognise Patrick Newell as Mother from ‘The Avengers’.
-He does very well in filling in the Brigadier role in this.
+He does very well with filling in the Brigadier’s role in this.